Homemade Ginger Sauerkraut

 A key for me in figuring it all out has been to make small quantities, often.
 That way it doesn't take too long to eat your failures, and you get to learn what works for you sooner.

-STEP 2: Gather a medium to large cabbage, salt, ginger, chopping board, large container for mixing, large sharp knife, clean jars to put the finished 'kraut in
+STEP 2: Gather together a cabbage, salt, ginger, chopping board, large container for mixing, large sharp knife, clean jars to put the finished 'kraut in.

 STEP 3: Discard any dirty outer cabbage leaves, but keep several large, clean outer leaves intact.
 I also keep the core of the cabbage, as in the upper left of the pic above.
 I may want to use that later, along with the leaves, to help keep the 'kraut submerged in its juices.